C-C-Minetest-Server/documents/twi/subsidiary_rules/2024/2024-01-Newcomers-Settlements-Rules.md

 ## 4. Prohibiting non-occupation of newcomers' settlement plots

-1. If a newcomers' settlement plot is left unoccupied for at least 4 days, moderators could revoke the owner's ownership of the plot.
+1. Moderators can revoke the ownership of a newcomers' settlement plot if it:
+    1. stayed neither occupied nor semi-occupied for more than 4 days; or
+    2. stayed semi-occupied for more than 15 days.
-2. If a player bought a newcomers' settlement plot, the time of non-occupation should be counted from when they purchased the plot.
+2. If a player bought a newcomers' settlement plot, the above dates should be counted from when they purchased it.
-3. The definition of "non-occupation" is -
-    1. For apartments and pre-built houses -
-        1. The interior or exterior of the pre-built house was not modified; and
-        2. The storages (e.g. chests) given upon purchase were not used.
-    2. For free-building plots - The plots were not modified.
-4. The following actions shall not be deemed as an act of modifying the plot -
+3. In this part, ***occupied*** means -
+    1. (For free-building plots) Having a complete building on the plot; or
+    2. Having items inside storage nodes given upon purchase, if any.
+4. In this part, ***semi-occupied*** means -
+    1. Modified the plot, and such modification is not any of the following acts:
         1. Replacing, editing, or removing any signs given upon purchase;
         2. Placing down a mailbox owned by the plot owner or one of the co-owners;
         3. Placing down any blocks for supporting the mailboxes;
-    4. (for free-building plots) digging away any blocks given upon purchase; and
+        4. digging away any blocks given upon purchase; and
         5. Reverting any acts mentioned above.
-5. After the modification of the Rules or any subsidiary rules, if a plot is deemed non-occupied but was not deemed so under the old rules, the time of non-occupation shall be considered to be the time the new rules are enacted.
+5. After modifying the Rules or any subsidiary rules, if a plot is deemed neither occupied nor semi-occupied but was not deemed so under the old rules, the dates mentioned in section (1) shall be counted from when the new rules are enacted.

 ## 5. Revoking the ownership of newcomers' settlement plots used to conduct rules-violating acts